 Sacramento, CA — A Mokelumne Hill man is in critical but stable condition after falling from the Forest Hill bridge in what at first appeared to be a failed suicide attempt, but then officials speculated was an accident.
 Robert Allen was checked into UC Davis Medical Center in Sacramento with gun wounds he sustained while under the influence of heroin earlier this week.

 According to a police report filed by the Placer County Sheriff, Mr. Allen, 38, became distraught after an undisclosed domestic dispute with his long-time girlfriend.
-Mr. Allen had decided to either take his own life or at least get really high, he apparently chose take heroin while parked at the scenic overlook at the county’s tallest bridge.
+Mr. Allen had decided to either take his own life or at least get high.
+He chose to take heroin while parked at the scenic overlook at the county’s tallest bridge.

-Unfortunately for him, while making his way across the bridge after taking a non-lethal dose of the opiate, Mr. Allen accidentally shot himself in the foot with a small hand gun and tumbled over the side of the 730 foot bridge.
+Unfortunately for him, while making his way across the bridge after taking a non-lethal dose of the opiate, Mr. Allen accidentally shot himself in the foot with a small handgun.
+He tumbled over the side of the 730ft bridge.